deib-polimi/modaclouds-monitoring-manager/doc/rest/model/PUT-model-resources.md

 	PUT /model/resources

 ## Description
-Upload a new model from scratch on the knowledge base.
+Upload a new model on the knowledge base.
+If a previous model existed, the existing model is replaced.
+A new resource is created for each resource in the uploaded model with the id specified.

 ***